ONSdigital/ssdc-rm-docker-dev/README.md

 ## Checking out, building multiple branches from a PR

+If you wish to checkout multiple repos from a PR, say if someone makes changes to multiple repos, rather than cd ing into every one and checking out and building them, there is a script provided that will do it all for you:

 Run `SKIP_TESTS=<true/false> BRANCH_NAME=<branch name> ./checkout_and_build_pr.sh`

-This will checkout and build a PR Branch for you.
 This script does not checkout docker-dev (what happens if the PR includes an update to the script!)
 Instead if the PR contains a docker-dev PR, checkout that docker dev.
 Run ./checkout_and_build_pr.sh and it'll look at the branch you're on and checkout and install in ./PR_DIR/ under docker dev.
 It should bring up the new images and